StefanoDeVuono/markdown-math-intellisense/README.md

 ## Features

 1. **Intelligent Autocompletion**:
    - James-Yu's LaTeX-Workshop provides robust autocompletion feature that triggers suggestions within math blocks based on specific characters.
-By defaul, these include `\\`, `.`, `:`, and a user-defined LaTeX trigger.
-This is particularly useful for users working with LaTeX while in markdown speeding up note taking for mathy subjects.
+By default, these include `\\`, `.`, `:`, and a user-defined LaTeX trigger.
+This is particularly useful for users working with LaTeX while in markdown speeding up note taking for math and math-related subjects.

 ## Usage